Good manufacturing practice (GMP) is the minimum standard that a medicines manufacturer must meet in their production processes.

 Annex 1 - Manufacture of Sterile Medicinal Products states the rules governing sterile medicinal products in the European Union.

 For the manufacture of sterile medicinal products 4 grades can be distinguished.

 - Grade A: The local zone for high risk operations

 - Grade B: For aseptic preparation and filling

 - Grade C and D: Clean areas for carrying out less critical stages in the manufacture of sterile products.

 Sources: Gov.uk, Annex 1 - Manufacture of Sterile Medicinal Products

 A true cleanroom panel, this system is perfect for projects which need to adhere to GMP guidelines.Read more

 A technologically advanced, graphic rich control system, the ECO Control System is designed for effi...Read more

-Discover the different classes within the cleanroom ISO standards and how these are defined.Read more
+Discover the different classes within the cleanroom ISO standards and their Federal Standard and GMP...Read more